 This crisis has no single cause, but climate is a big contributor.
 Ethiopia, where 1 million people died in the 1984 famine, is the country hit hardest by El Niño-caused weather disruption.
 When rains failed last year, Ethiopia plunged into hunger.
 Now, armyworms — fat grass-eating caterpillars that travel in packs — ravage crops in the south.

 In Somalia and Kenya, poor rains have left families without food, water, or animals, resulting in intense fighting as people scramble for remaining resources.

 Right now we have 850,000 malnourished children in East Africa.
-Without immediate action, between 30 and 50 percent of these children will die.”—Chris Hoffman, director of World Vision’s humanitarian and emergency affairs in East Africa
+Without immediate action, between 30% and 50% of these children will die.”—Chris Hoffman, director of World Vision’s humanitarian and emergency affairs in East Africa

 South Sudan has not suffered drought, but ongoing civil war has displaced 3.6 million of the country’s 12 million people.
 “Conflict is driving these people out of their homes, not allowing them to plant the food they need,” says Chris.
 Today, 7.5 million people in South Sudan are in need of humanitarian assistance.